 - Loss of companionship or consortium

-Hiring a personal injury attorney at Dolman Law Group Accident Injury PA is the best way to obtain these damages and reach a successful settlement with the insurance company after a car accident.
-We can advocate for your interests and maximize the types of damages you can obtain.
+Hiring a personal injury attorney at Dolman Law Group is the best way to obtain compensation for your losses and reach a successful settlement with the insurance company after a car accident.
+We can advocate for your interests and maximize the types of damages you can receive.

 Even if the insurance company fights or pushes back - we fight harder.
 If necessary, we can take your case all the way to trial to secure the compensation you deserve.